Cazzy-Aporbo/Cazzy-Aporbo/README.md

 M.S. in Data Science, University of Denver
 Certificate in AI in Healthcare from Johns Hopkins 2025

 With a strong academic foundation in data science and advanced training in AI in Healthcare from Johns Hopkins, I bridge technical rigor with applied innovation in healthcare AI.
 I design systems that are intelligent, transparent, and aligned with healthcare compliance.
-My work spans machine learning engineering, LLM research, and building whole-body digital twins to close the gender gap in health data.
+My work spans machine learning engineering, LLM research, and building whole-body healthcare app to close the gender gap in health data.

 ---